Roof Shingle Providers in Greenville, SC

 Estimate Your Roofing Materials

-Before you get started with doing your own asphalt roof shingles or hiring a professional to do the work, it is important to get a good estimate of the roofing materials that you will need.
+Before you start preparing to replace your own asphalt roof shingles, or hiring a professional to do the work, it is important to get a good estimate of the roofing materials that you will need.
 This helps you to figure out how much it is going to cost, before labor, to do the project.
 Consequently, when you hire a contractor, it helps you to see whether they are charging fairly.
 Even if you do it on your own, you may want to estimate ahead of time to make it easier to budget for this expense.

 The first thing you can estimate is the cost of the shingles.
-Use the steps below to figure out the square footage of the roof.
+Obviously, the type of shingles will need to be decided before you go any further.
+Then use the steps below to figure out the square footage of the roof.
 This will help you to figure out the square footage, as well as how many squares you will need based on that number.
 In addition, add about ten percent to the estimate of how many shingles you need to help account for waste.
 If there are hips and valleys in the roof, consider adding fifteen percent because the waste will be higher in these areas.